Here is how you compare Medigap Plan F to Plan G.

-Remember that the only difference with Plan G is that Mrs. Smith has to write the check for the Part B deductible ($147 for 2013) instead of her insurance company.
-In this example, Mrs. Smith is simply spending too much money on Plan F because the yearly premium of Plan G plus the Part B deductible ($1,290 + $147 = $1,437) is less than her Plan F’s yearly premium ($1,620).
+Remember that the only difference with Plan G is that Mrs. Smith has to write the check for the Medicare Part B deductible ($147) instead of her insurance company incorporating it into the premium.

-Let us help you find the same type of savings and put that money back into your bank account instead of the insurance company’s.
+Let me help you find the same type of savings and put that money back into your bank account instead of the insurance company’s!